Anonyyymous/cpp-markov-chain/README.md

 The number of words a chain has in its context is referred to as its 'length'.
 A chain with a length of 1 just knows what word follows another, a chain with a length of 2 knows that 'I am' follows 'a' and 'am a' follows 'fish', in the sentence 'I am a fish'.
 ### key Characters
+Directories are separated from the command character by a single space.

 - 'n' create a new chain

-Directories are separated from the command character by a single space

 - 'l' loads a chain from a given directory*
 - 't' trains a chain on a given directory
 - 's' saves a chain to a given directory*
 - 'c' changes a chain option (e.g. default soft/hard limit)
 - - 's' for soft limit
 - - 'h' for hard limit
+- - 'd' sets the debug mode.
+Enter a 1 to enable it, or 0 to disable it
+- 'd' displays information about the chain
 - '>' regurgitates the rest of the input

 - 'q' quits the program